Food in Culture and Social Justice Certificate

 Certificate Code: C315

-Complete 16 credits of core classes and then choose 6 credits of electives within the College of Liberal Arts and 6 credits of electives from outside the College of Liberal Arts.
+Complete 16 credits of core courses and then choose 6 credits of electives within the College of Liberal Arts and 6 credits of electives from outside the College of Liberal Arts.

 Code | Title | Credits |